BIRD TUNES: MIRANDA RUTTER, SAM SWEENEY & ROB HARBRON

 10.00am: St Peter’s Church, Edensor.
 Concert 1

-11.00am: staff from Music in the Round will guide you along the route.
-The first stage of the walk is 3 miles on good paths and tracks (and only a very short section by the roadside), but it includes a gentle climb for the first mile.
-Please bring appropriate footwear, waterproofs and water.
+The first stage of the walk is 3 miles on good paths and tracks (and only a very short section by the roadside), but it includes a moderate and sustained climb for the first mile.
 A shorter 1.8 mile version of the route is also available and will also be guided for those who would prefer an easier walk.

 There will be an opportunity to have lunch before the event in Beeley.
 Please bring your own food and drink.